SiouxRanger

 SiouxRanger replied to CynicalScouter's topic in Issues & Politics

 And my best friend, from high school onward, only 4 or 5 years ago told me that he had been abused by a priest, by a scoutmaster, and by Christian Brother(s), and even at that, by staff at the facility to which his parents sent him for help.
 I am 70, so it was a long time ago. and yet he only told me, which he admitted was the person who best understood him, about 50 YEARS after the abuse.
 He was in weekly therapy for all those years.
 About 50 years.
 His marriage failed about 8 years ago.
 And he was not a weak-willed person: he earned a Phd.
 How does this happen?
-What -
+What is that damage worth? -

 Chapter 11 Announced - Part 6 - Plan 5.0/TCC Plan TBD